barunik/Prague2024/_posts/2014-07-21-call-for-papers.markdown

 ---
 layout: post
 title:  "Call for Papers"
-date:   2021-02-18 08:00:00
+date:   2022-10-10 08:00:00
 isStaticPost: false
 ---
-STAT of ML (Statistics of Machine Learning) conference to be held from October 7 to October 8, 2021 in Prague, Czech Republic hosted by the Czech Academy of Sciences invites authors to submit their papers focusing on rigorous statistical understanding of machine learning methods.
+STAT of ML (Statistics of Machine Learning) conference to be held during September 27, 2024 in Prague, Czech Republic hosted by the Czech Academy of Sciences invites authors to submit their papers focusing on rigorous statistical understanding of machine learning methods.

 ##### Submission Procedure

-Papers must be submitted via email directly to [Jozef Barunik](https://barunik.github.io){:target="blank"} by July 30, 2021.
-All submitted papers will be reviewed by the organizers.<br/>
+Papers must be submitted via email directly to [Jozef Barunik](https://barunik.github.io){:target="blank"} by July 30, 2024.
+All submitted papers will be reviewed by the organizers. <br/>

 ##### Conference Registration and Payment Details

-The registration fee for academic participants is 12000 CZK and includes participation to all sessions, conference material, coffee breaks, lunch for both days of the conference as well as dinner to be held on Thursday evening.
+The registration fee for academic participants is 12000 CZK and includes participation to all sessions, conference material, coffee breaks, lunch for both days of the conference as well as dinner to be held on Friday evening.

 The bank entry details for the payment: